dfduarte/mm-test-miniinfra/README.md

 AWS_SECRET_ACCESS_KEY=${AWS_SECRET_ACCESS_KEY} terraform apply -auto-approve
 ```

+**NOTE**:"You can ditch/ignore the inline variables if you have an ~/.aws/credentials file set

 **WARNING**: I'm assuming at this point you already have a specific IAM user created with bare minimum permissions for SQS and all the required things.
 That wasn't requested on documentation, that's why!

 Considering this is only for show and code test purposes, I wasn't concerned to tight the SQS policies too much, so I used a generic one.
 The policy follows: